Ineededsometext/cFreezeTag/README.md

 1. Download cFreezeTag using the clone or download button.
 2. Extract the ZIP file.
 3. Go to your garry's mod folder.
-4. Drag and drop the content of the ZIP file into to the addons folder.
+4. Find the "cFreeze Tag" folder and move it to your addons folder.
 5. Re-launch your Garry's Mod.